rwynn/monstache/README.md

 occurring after this timestamp.
 Timestamps are not written to `monstache.monstache`.
 This is the default behavior.

 When `namespace-regex` is supplied this regex is tested against the namespace, `database.collection`, of the event.
-If the regex matches continues processing event filters, otherwise it drops the event.
-By default monstache processes events in all database and all collections with the exception of the reserved database `monstache`, any collections suffixed with `.chunks` and the system collections.
+If the regex matches monstache continues processing event filters, otherwise it drops the event.
+By default monstache processes events in all databases and all collections with the exception of the reserved database `monstache`, any collections suffixed with `.chunks`, and the system collections.

 When `namespace-exclude-regex` is supplied this regex is tested against the namespace, `database.collection`, of the event.
 If the regex matches monstache ignores the event, otherwise it continues processing event filters.
-By default monstache processes events in all database and all collections with the exception of the reserved database `monstache`, any collections suffixed with `.chunks` and the system collections.
+By default monstache processes events in all databases and all collections with the exception of the reserved database `monstache`, any collections suffixed with `.chunks`, and the system collections.

 When `gtm-channel-size` is supplied it controls the size of the go channels created for processing events.
 When many events are processed at once a larger channel size may prevent blocking in gtm.